 On what was meant to be a sabbatical from a career in college administration, Gallwey worked as a tennis instructor in Monterey, CA. Initially, he focused his efforts on giving traditional instructions with mixed results.
 He soon discovered that if he simply invited his students to focus their awareness on their strokes as they were, technique evolved naturally and seemed to self correct.
 Players using Gallwey’s methods improved far more rapidly than usual, and without self-criticism or trying so hard to “do it right.”
 By quieting self-interference, they were more able to tap into their natural abilities with greater ease.

 From this discovery came Gallwey’s first book, The Inner Game of Tennis, which has sold over two million copies.
-Other books in the Inner Game series include applications to Golf, Music, Work and Stress.
+Other books in the Inner Game series include applications to Golf, Skiing, Music, Work and Stress.

 In the years after his first book’s release, readers even began to employ the Inner Game methods to their lives off court, and Tim moved into applying The Inner Game methods of change to corporate work.
 His long term clients included Apple, AT&T, The Coca Cola Company, and Rolls Royce where he applied The Inner Game of coaching for Leadership, Sales, Change management and Teamwork, Gallwey’s work has often been credited as the foundation of the new fields of corporate and life coaching.

 Tim’s current focus lies in developing the Inner Game international School and the online implementation of Life U to make Inner Game tools available globally to aid individuals of any age or background in achieving their goals anywhere, anytime.